Semi-infinite highest weight categories: Examples

 We will describe the images, also called $e_i$, $x_i$, $y_i$, of the generators of $A$.
 We send $e_i$ to the identity endomorphism of $T(i)$, $x_i$ to the morphism $T(i)\rightarrow T(i+1)$ sending the quotient $\nabla(i)$ of $T(i)$ to the subcomodule $\nabla(i)$ of $T(i+1)$ and $y_i$ to the morphism $T(i+1) \rightarrow T(i)$ sending the quotient $\Delta(i)$ of $T(i+1)$ to the submodule $\Delta(i)$ of $T(i)$.
-The relations are easy to check (remembering the $\operatorname{op}$, e.g., one must verify that $y_2\circ x_2 = 0 \neq x_2 \circ y_2$).
+The relations are easy to check (remembering the $\op$, e.g., one must verify that $y_2\circ x_2 = 0 \neq x_2 \circ y_2$).
 Since the algebra $A$ is very easy to understand, one also sees that this homomorphism is injective, then it is an isomorphism by dimension considerations.

 \begin{remark} The above analysis of $\fdrcomod C$ relies ultimately on the observation that the coalgebra $C$ has a triangular decomposition in a precise sense which is the analog for coalgebras of Definition~\ref{prankster}.
-There are also coalgebra analogs of the other definitions from the previous section, e.g., the coalgebra analog of Definition~\ref{doacc} is the notion of a (lower finite) based quasi-hereditary coalgebra.
-This will be developed in a sequel to this article. \end{remark}
+There are also coalgebra analogs of the other definitions from the previous section, which we intend to develop in more detail in a sequel to this article.
+The coalgebra analog of Definition~\ref{doacc} is the notion of a {\em based quasi-hereditary coalgebra}.
+The dual of such a coalgebra whose weight poset is finitely generated and good in the sense of \cite[Def.~3.9]{MZ} is an ascending quasi-hereditary pseudo-compact algebra as defined in \cite[Def.~3.11]{MZ}. \end{remark}

-One can argue in the opposite direction too, starting from the algebra $A$ just defined, and computing its Ringel dual to recover the coalgebra $C$ (in fact, this is how we discovered the coalgebra $C$ in the first place).
-Note for this that $A$ has an upper finite triangular decomposition in the sense of Definition~\ref{prankster} with $A^\circ = \bigoplus_{i \in \N} \k e_i$, $A^\flat = \{e_i, y_i\:|\:i \in \N\}$ and $A^\sharp = \{e_i, x_i\:|\:i \in \N\}$.
-By Lemma~\ref{bells} and Corollary~\ref{married}, $A\lfdlmod$ is an upper finite highest weight category.
+One can argue in the opposite direction too, starting from the algebra $A$ just defined and computing its Ringel dual to recover the coalgebra $C$ (in fact, this is how we discovered the coalgebra $C$ in the first place).
+Note for this that $A$ is an upper finite based quasi-hereditary algebra with the given basis.
+In fact, it has an upper finite split triangular decomposition in the sense of Remark~\ref{triangularhistory2} with $A^\circ = \bigoplus_{i \in \N} \k e_i$, $A^+ = \bigoplus_{i \in \N}(\k e_i \oplus \k y_i)$ and $A^- = \bigoplus_{i \in \N} (\k e_i \oplus \k x_i)$.
+Hence, $A\lfdlmod$ is an upper finite highest weight category.
 Its standard and costandard modules have the structure

-Using the characterization from Theorem~\ref{moregin}(i), it follows that the indecomposable tilting modules for $A$ have a similar structure to $\widetilde{T}(0)$, which is as follows (to get $\widetilde{T}(i)$ in general one just has to add $i$ to all of the labels):
+Using the characterization from Theorem~\ref{moregin}(i), it follows that the indecomposable tilting modules for $A$ have a similar structure to $T'(0)$, which is as follows (to get $T'(i)$ in general one just has to add $i$ to all of the labels):